Hanstyl/README-Make-o-Matic/README.md

   ## Usage

-  A screenshot is provided in the assets folder
+  Screen shots will be included here from the assets folder

   ![alt text](assets/images/screenshot.png)

   ## Contributors

-  Nathan Nelson
+  Nathan Nelson.
+See below for GitHub info

   ## License